-Dates: December 21st – January 1st
+Yule Dates: December 21st – January 1st

 Practices: Bonfires, Yule Trees/Logs, Burning candles

-Herbs and Plants: Evergreens, Holly, Mistletoe, Yew, Ivy, Frankincense Colors: Green, Red, Gold, Silver
+Herbs and Plants: Evergreens, Holly, Mistletoe, Yew, Ivy, Frankincense

-There are many theories on the origin of the term Yule ranging from Old Norse and Proto-Germanic to Old English.
-Records indicate that it was celebrated from modern day December to January.
+There are many theories on the origin of the term Yule, ranging from Old Norse and Proto-Germanic to Old English.
+Records indicate that it was celebrated from modern-day December to January.

-Yule has roots in many European traditions making it difficult to determine which traditions stem from what specific regions.
+Yule has roots in many European traditions, making it difficult to determine which traditions stem from what specific regions.
 Germanic peoples made sacrifices and burned Yule logs.
 Druids venerated Evergreens as a symbol of life triumphing over death.
 Romans held a festival called Saturnalia in which they made sacrifices to the God of Saturn in the name of a coming golden age.

 While local traditions varied, the theme of rebirth was always a focus of the festivities.

-Yule Rituals
+Yule Traditions

 The Yule Log